 Installations in the Defense Environmental Restoration Program report that RABs improve the restoration process.
-In fact, at more than half of the reporting installations, RAB members have provided advice that significantly affected the scope of, or schedule for, environmental study or cleanup.
+In fact, at approximately half of the reporting installations, RAB members volunteered individual advice to the installation commander that significantly affected the scope of, or schedule for, environmental study or cleanup.
 In some cases, RAB members have also shared technical knowledge that helped installations develop cost-saving remedies.
-The advice provided by a RAB usually falls into the following categories:
+The advice provided by a RAB usually falls into the following categories-